swarnali13/Scientific_Calculator_with_Python/README.md

   -unit conversion(binary to decimal and vice versa).
 # Descrption
 It is an online scientifc calculator which performs calculations along with mathematical calculations.
 It's useful for calculation of numbers with very large values.
+Here the selective iterating statements work similar to switch case in Java(i.e performs a spectific option w.r.t. to given case)
 It uses various python functionalities such as:

 -Math module